lightningnetwork/lnd/docs/macaroons.md

   person receiving it cannot remove the caveat.

 This is used in `lnd` in an interesting way.
-By default, when `lnd` starts, it creates two files which contain macaroons: a file called `admin.macaroon`, which contains a macaroon with no caveats, and a file called `readonly.macaroon`, which is the *same* macaroon but with an additional caveat that permits only methods that don't change the state of `lnd`.
+By default, when `lnd` starts, it creates three files which contain macaroons: a file called `admin.macaroon`, which contains a macaroon with no caveats, a file called `readonly.macaroon`, which is the *same* macaroon but with an additional caveat, that permits only methods that don't change the state of `lnd`, and `invoice.macaroon`, which only has access to invoice related methods.

 ## How macaroons are used by `lnd` and `lncli`.

-On startup, `lnd` checks to see if the `admin.macaroon` and `readonly.macaroon` files exist.
-If they *both* don't exist, `lnd` updates its database with a new macaroon ID, generates the `admin.macaroon` file with that ID, and generates the `readonly.macaroon` file with the same ID but an additional caveat which restricts the caller to using only read-only methods.
+On startup, `lnd` checks to see if the `admin.macaroon`, `readonly.macaroon` and `invoice.macaroon` files exist.
+If they don't exist, `lnd` updates its database with a new macaroon ID, generates the three files `admin.macaroon`, `readonly.macaroon` and `invoice.macaroon`, all with the same ID.
+The `readonly.macaroon` file has an additional caveat which restricts the caller to using only read-only methods and the `invoice.macaroon` also has an additional caveat which restricts the caller to using only invoice related methods.
 This means a few important things:

 * You can delete the `admin.macaroon` and be left with only the `readonly.macaroon`, which can sometimes be useful (for example, if you want